j-andrews7/STRprofiler/paper.md

 The second is a profile-specific file with that profile queried against all others.
 This file allows for closer interrogation of samples with potential mixing.

+Full descriptions of input/output formats and additional parameters are available at https://strprofiler.readthedocs.io/en/latest/.

 # Similarity Scoring Algorithms

 `strprofiler` utilizes three similarity scoring algorithms for comparing STR profiles: